roddyrap/NaStyAPI/README.md

 ```python
 from NSapi import World
 ```
-This api lets you get information about Trading cards.
+This api lets you get information about the World.

 ## How to contribute
 Don't, or at least, not yet.
 I am still working on the basics of the package, and contributions aren't needed yet.